preciofishbone/OmniaDocs/web-content-management/news/important-announcements/index.rst

 New Important Announcement
 ***************************
-To add a new Important Announcement, click the link "Add Important Announcement".
+To add a new Important Announcement, click the link "Add Important Announcement" and the following is shown:

 .. image:: new-important-announcements.png